twistedstream/auth0-user-management-service/README.md

 ## Key features

 * Authenticate an admin user with a configured client secret
-* Authorize an admin user by configuring the service with a function that evaluates the claims within an inbound Bearer token (JWT)
+* Authorize an admin user by configuring the service with required claims that need to exist in an inbound Bearer token (JWT)
 * Gain the necessary access to the [Auth0 Management API](https://auth0.com/docs/api/v2) by configuring the service with an API access token and an Auth0 account domain (tenant)
-* Endpoints exposed by the service simply proxy calls to associated Users resource endpoints in the Management API for maximum flexibility and future-proofing
+* Endpoints exposed by the service simply reverse-proxy calls to associated Users resource endpoints in the Management API for maximum flexibility and future-proofing
 * The service is implemented as a [webtask](https://webtask.io) so instances can easily be provisioned and deployed as a user-managament backend for any Auth0 account

 ## Provision